stefanofa/awesome/TOPICS.md

 *   [mastra-ai/mastra](https://github.com/mastra-ai/mastra) - From the team behind Gatsby, Mastra is a framework for building AI-powered applications and agents with a modern TypeScript stack.

-*   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - The Frontend for Agents & Generative UI.
-React + Angular
+*   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - The Frontend Stack for Agents & Generative UI.
+React + Angular.
+Makers of the AG-UI Protocol

 *   [langchain-ai/langchain](https://github.com/langchain-ai/langchain) - The agent engineering platform